tblasberg/unit-4-game/README.md

-# Buy your mansion today!
+<H1> Buy your mansion today! </H1>

-This is a game to test your financial skills!
+<h4> This is a game to test your financial skills!</h4>

+<p>The **mansion of your dreams** will be featured on the top of the page.
-The value of the mansion will be shown by clicking on the price button.
+For the game to start, click on the price button and the value in millions will be displayed by the button.
-Gather all your financial resources and buy your mansion today!
+Gather all your savings and financial resources to buy your mansion, however, there are _other buyers_ trying to get your dream home!
+Be aware and do your best to match exaclty the price!